writememe/ansible-mel-meetup-2020/README.md

 Then, additional high-level information indicates which aspect of the validation had failed.
 For a detailed analysis, refer to the `reports/debug/`directory for the exact reason for non-compliance.

-## CI Pipeline - TO BE DOCUMENTED ##
+## CI Pipeline ##

-This module has a CI pipeline using [Travis CI](https://travis-ci.org/).
-Given that I have already performed validation testing using NAPALM Validate in [Module 4](https://github.com/writememe/BlgNetAutoSol/blob/master/4_Net_Configs_And_State), this CI pipeline will focus on ensuring all future changes to the project are automatically built and tested, when a pull request is created.
+This repository has a CI pipeline using [Travis CI](https://travis-ci.org/).
+This CI pipeline will focus on ensuring all future changes to the project are automatically built and tested, when a pull request is created.

 The pipeline has two stages which are described in order below: